Tweener/czan/README.md

 ```

 ### 4. Light & Dark mode

 If you declared a `darkColorScheme` in step 2, C·ZAN will automatically adapts the theme to light or dark mode depending on the device's settings.

-If you want to override it, you can achieve it by using [`ThemeType`](https://github.com/Tweener/c-zan/blob/main/library/src/main/java/com/tweener/czan/android/theme/ThemeType.kt) as follows:
+To override it, you can achieve it by using [`ThemeType`](https://github.com/Tweener/c-zan/blob/main/library/src/main/java/com/tweener/czan/android/theme/ThemeType.kt) as follows:

 ```
-val themeType: ThemeType = ThemeType.DARK // If you want to use the ThemeType directly from the MainActivity
+val themeType: ThemeType = ThemeType.DARK // If you want to use a ThemeType directly from your main Composable
 // or
 val themeType by viewModel.themeType.collectAsState() // If the ThemeType is provided by the ViewModel

-ApplyTheme(themeType = themeType)
 MyAppTheme(darkTheme = shouldUseDarkTheme(themeType = themeType)) {
     ...
 }